solar-colm/solar-colm.github.io/call.md

 <p> The maximum length is 5 pages, excluding references.
 We welcome various types of papers including scientific papers, position papers, policy papers, and works in progress.
-Scientific papers must not have appeared at an archival venue before, <b>but concurrent submissions to the main NeurIPS 2025 conference are acceptable</b>.
+Scientific papers must not have appeared at an archival venue before, <b>but concurrent submissions, for example to the main COLM 2025 conference, are acceptable</b>.
 Non- scientific papers that have appeared in archival venues outside main machine-learning venues are welcomed for submission.
 All submitted papers will undergo a double-blind review process.
-All accepted papers will be available on the workshop website, but no formal workshop proceedings will be published.</p>
+All accepted papers will be available on the workshop website, but no formal workshop proceedings will be published and all papers will be non-archival.</p>

 <h3 style='margin-bottom: 10pt;'>Key Dates</h3>